-A couple of months ago our Garmin Edge 800 stopped being reliable.
+A couple of months ago our Garmin dedicated GPS stopped being reliable.
 It turned itself off whenever it felt like it – most of the time when we were really relying on it.
 We had run out of open source maps, and were told that it would cost in excess of $150 to have it looked at.
-We'd had enough.
+We’d had enough.

-As soon as we arrived in Korea we purchased a smartphone for navigational purposes.
-As it turns out this was the best gear swap-out we've made in a long while – smartphones make navigation a pleasure because they are SO user friendly.
+As soon as we arrived in Korea we purchased a smartphone for navigational purposes, among other things.
+As it turns out this was the best gear swap-out we’ve made in a long while – smartphones make navigation a pleasure because they are SO user friendly.

 Smartphones are easy and intuitive – you can quickly download detailed maps of any country, which are easy to move, zoom in and out of, and create points of interest.